 I am an Australian-American writer.
 My latest novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
 The three of them tip the balance in a bloody underworld power struggle.
-Razorhurst is out now in Australia and New Zealand and publishes in the USA in March 2015.
+Razorhurst is published by Allen and Unwin in Australia and New Zealand and by Soho Press in the USA and Canada.

 My previous solo novel, Liar, is kind of self explanatory, i.e. it’s about a liar.
 It is my most popular novel, which says something about, um, something.

 In another life I was an academic and edited a scholarly collection of feminist science fiction in the twentieth century, Daughters of Earth and wrote a scholary tome, The Battle of The Sexes in Science Fiction.